Protect yourself, wherever you can…

 - Enumeration: This is a phase where the hacker further interrogates a specific server to determine an operating system’s software.
 It includes searching for network shared information, the specific version of the application running, user account, traffic and more.

 - Network Mapping: This step is exactly as the name implies.
-Laying out an illustration of the target network, this includes taking all the resources, logs, target surveys, etc. to create a visualization of the target environment, this often looks different from the exploitative perspective.
+Laying out an illustration of the target network includes taking all the resources, logs, target surveys, etc. to create a visualization of the target environment, this often looks different from the exploitative perspective.

 - Gaining Access: This step is the exploitation process.
-This is about gaining access to a machine or network by the client’s side, insider threat, supply interdiction or remote exploitation opportunity, which can be conducted by spearphishing, device exploitation, and many more.
+This is about gaining access to a machine or network by the client’s side, insider threat, supply interdiction or remote exploitation opportunity.
+Hackers use spearphishing, device exploitation and many more methods to conduct the exploitation.

-- Privilege Escalation: Depending on the exploitation opportunity, it is conducted in various different scenarios, where the hacker may need to escalate his privileges.
-It is conducted through local exploit opportunity in order to gain system-level privileges, the highest possible user.
+- Privilege Escalation: Depending on the exploitation opportunity, hackers decide the intensity of the exploitation, what kind of privileges he wants to escalate.
+They conduct it through local exploit opportunity in order to gain system-level privileges, the highest possible user.

 - Post Exploitation: This step is a compilation of many steps and is dependent upon the objective of the mission.
 It includes any combination of target surveys and remote forensic analysis, cover track (cleaners), data collection, backdoor implant resistance, computer network attacks, delay target survey and more.